-2023 Consumer Confidence Report for Public Water System LSR WSC
+2024 Consumer Confidence Report for Public Water System LSR WSC

-This is your water quality report for January 1 to December 31, 2023 For more information regarding this report contact: LSR WSC provides ground water from the Trinity Aquifer located in Hays County, Texas Name Lindsey M. Allen Phone (866) 643-3472 Este reporte incluye información importante sobre el agua para tomar.
+This is your water quality report for January 1 to December 31, 2024.

+For more information regarding this report contact:

+LSR WSC provides ground water from the Trinity Aquifer located in Hays County, Texas.

+Name: Lindsey M. Allen

+Phone: (866) 643-3472

+Este reporte incluye información importante sobre el agua para tomar.
 Para asistencia en español, favor de llamar al telefono (866) 643-3472.

-Definitions and Abbreviations: Definitions and Abbreviations: The following tables contain scientific terms and mea isures, some of which may require explanation.
-Action Level: The concentration of a contaminant which, if exceeded ed, triggers treatment or other requirements which a water system must follow.
-Avg: Regulatory compliance with some MCLs are based or running annual average of monthly samples.
-Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in system.
-Level 2 Assessment: A Level 2 assessment is a very detailed study of the v and/or why total coliform bacteria have been found i vater system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred in our water system on multiple occasions.
-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
-Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below w hich there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drink contaminants. king water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below whic control microbial contaminants. h there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to MFL: million fibers per liter (a measure of asbestos) mrem: millirems per year (a measure of radiation absorbed by the body) na: not applicable.
-NTU: nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb: micrograms per liter or parts per billion ppm: milligrams per liter or parts per million ppq: parts per quadrillion, or picograms per liter (pg/L) ppt: parts per trillion, or nanograms per liter (ng/L) Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.
+Definitions and Abbreviations:

+Definitions and Abbreviations: The Following Tables Contain Scientific Terms and Measures, some of which may Require Explanation.
+Action Level: The Concentration of a Contaminant which, if Exceeded, Triggers Treatment or Other Requirements which a Water System must Follow.
+Avg: Regulatory Compliance with Some MCLs are Based on Running Annual Average of Monthly Samples.
+Level 1 Assessment: A Level 1 Assessment is a Study of the Water System to Identify Potential Problems and Determine (if possible) why Total Coliform Bacteria have been Found in our Water System.
+Level 2 Assessment: A Level 2 Assessment is a Very Detailed Study of the Water System to Identify Potential Problems and Determine (if possible) why an E. coli MCL Violation has Occurred and/or why Total Coliform Bacteria have been Found in our Water System on Multiple Occasions.
+Maximum Contaminant Level or MCL: The Highest Level of a Contaminant that is Allowed in Drinking Water.
+MCLs are Set as Close to the MCLGs as Feasible Using the Best Available Treatment Technology.
+Maximum Contaminant Level Goal or MCLG: The Level of a Contaminant in Drinking Water Below which there is No Known or Expected Risk to Health.
+MCLGs Allow for a Margin of Safety.
+Maximum Residual Disinfectant Level or MRDL: The Highest Level of a Disinfectant Allowed in Drinking Water.
+There is Convincing Evidence that Addition of a Disinfectant is Necessary for Control of Microbial Contaminants.
+Maximum Residual Disinfectant Level Goal or MRDLG: The Level of a Drinking Water Disinfectant Below which there is No Known or Expected Risk to Health.
+MRDLGs Do Not Reflect the Benefits of the Use of Disinfectants to Control Microbial Contaminants.
+MFL: Million Fibers per Liter (A Measure of Asbestos) mrem: Millirems Per Year (A Measure of Radiation Absorbed by the Body) na: Not Applicable.
+NTU: Nephelometric Turbidity Units (A Measure of Turbidity) pCi/L: Picocuries Per Liter (A Measure of Radioactivity) ppb: Micrograms Per Liter or Parts Per Billion ppm: Milligrams Per Liter or Parts Per Million ppq: Parts Per Quadrillion, or Picograms Per Liter (pg/L) ppt: Parts Per Trillion, or Nanograms Per Liter (ng/L) Treatment Technique or TT: A Required Process Intended to Reduce the Level of a Contaminant in Drinking Water.

-Information about your Drinking Water
+Information about Your Drinking Water